Parental obesity: Mental or physical effects on the fetus

 Maternal obesity is linked with elective preterm delivery, neonatal death, and delivery of an extremely low birth weight infant.
 In follow-up studies of babies whose birth weights were below 1000g, it was shown that 40% to 45% of the survivors had severe neurodevelopmental impairments.

 It has been demonstrated through a study on rats that when a pregnant mother ate a diet rich in fat, sugar, and salt, that mother's offspring was more likely to overeat and have a preference for junk food.
 Even when the offspring were not given the option of junk food, their bodies metabolized food differently from offspring whose mother ate healthier.
 Offspring of mothers who ate badly had higher levels of cholesterol and triglycerides in their bloodstream and higher risk of heart disease.
 In addition, these offspring had higher levels of glucose and insulin, which indicate development of type 2 diabetes.
 The rats were studied through adulthood and were found to be fatter than the offspring whose mothers ate healthier.
 This study showed that the diet of mothers not only affects the offspring's chemical physiology but also their likelihood of becoming even more unhealthy through their natural preference to bad habits.

+Fetal macrosomia, maternal obesity and excessive weight gain during pregnancy are associated with later obesity in childhood and adolescence.
+As early as at age 6 years, children of women who were obese before they became pregnant had more often a cardiometabolic risk profile compared to children of normal-weight mothers.